Each year, La MaMa’s Squirts gathers the most exciting voices from New York City’s queer performance world, across the generations.

 Squirts this year is about the persistence of queer nightlife, and drag performers of varied generations who have forged communities and beautiful art in spite of the oppressive forces that bind.
 This year is also the beginning of a greater attempt towards uplifting drag as fine art, and towards putting the puzzle pieces together that connect us–the queer artists in The Bushwick scene of today with the East Village scene of yesterday.
 Today is very different from yesterday, but history repeats itself in peculiar ways, and so does art."

-On Friday June 9, the Brooklyn drag collective Haus of Quench (est 2020) collaborate on an homage to the Blacklips Performance Cult (est 1992-1995) entitled PRXM NIGHT: BLACKLIPS.
-Featuring a special appearance from Claywoman, and a post-performance conversation with Michael Cavadias
+Members of the Brooklyn drag collective Haus of Quench (est 2020) collaborate on an homage to the Blacklips Performance Cult (est 1992-1995), starring Klondyke, Spawn, Vague Static, and Polyester, with a special appearance from Claywoman.
+Featuring works by Lily of the Valley, Lost Forever, and Flloyd.
+With a special appearance from Claywoman, and a post-performance conversation with Michael Cavadias.

 Original Poster Image Shot and Edited by MTHR TRSA.